-The inconel and the candy of the knife maker.
+The inconel and candy of the knife maker.

-The knife maker’s candy is called inconel, and it is the “tight dress” for the knife when it goes into temper.
+The knife maker candy is called inconel, and it is the “tight-fitting dress” for the knife when it goes into tempering.

-Now it’s not something you need but if you want to take the level and quality of the temper to the next level this is one way.
+Now it is not something necessary but if you want to take the level and quality of tempering to the next level this is a way.

-The aim is to create a dress at the knife trying to bring out all the air inside what is called “candy” in the jargon.
+The aim is to create a knife dress trying to let out all the air inside what in jargon is called “candy”.

-Also consider that there are “fine techniques” of performing the knife-tempering process called “candy”.
+Also consider that there are “fine techniques” of performing the process of hardening knives called “candy”.

 These blade seals are used to prevent carbon from being dispersed.

-The candy consists of wrapping the knife inside an inconel material isolating it and helping to preserve the amount of carbon during the remediation phase.
+The candy consists of wrapping the knife in an inconel material isolating it and helping to preserve the amounts of carbon during the reclamation phase.

-The inconel is steel for tempra thick 0.05mm is an element that is often seen used by makers who perform the tempering themselves.
+The inconel is hardening steel 0.05 mm thick is an element that is often seen using by makers who perform the hardening themselves.

 The 321 and 309 which are both valid but with a small difference in the maximum operating temperature.

-Personally, I sometimes take my knives to a specialized company that operates in the automotive sector that in addition to the hardening certifies me the hardness in HRC reached by each knife.
+Personally sometimes I bring to harden my knives in a specialized company that operates in the automotive sector that in addition to tempering certifies the hardness in HRC achieved by each knife.

 This is useful to make qualitative comparisons on the same knife, same material and see the quality level achieved.

-Now Rockwell certification in HRC is fiery because it’s an objective value.
+Now the Rockwell certification in HRC is fundamental because it is an objective value.

-But when you use your temper oven or your friend’s, wrapping the blade in the hardening steel (candy) is essential because you have to harden the blade in the absence of oxygen.
+But when you use your hardening oven or that of your friend, the wrapping of the blade in hardening steel (candy) is essential because you have to harden the blade in the absence of oxygen.

 The reason to make candy

-The reason is because at high temperatures in the presence of oxygen the decarbura steel which means that it loses surface carbon forming small chamois.
+The reason is because at high temperatures in the presence of oxygen the steel decarmatizes which means that it loses surface carbon forming small camolatures.

-Camolatures are deep enough holes that are difficult to remove, thus ruining the surface, and this carbon loss compromises the final properties of steel.
+The camolatures are quite deep holes that are difficult to remove thus ruining the surface and this loss of carbon compromises the final properties of the steel.

-To avoid this you have to make candy with sheets to tempre or there are also compounds resistant to high temperatures made especially for these applications.
+To avoid this you have to make candy with tempering sheets or there are also compounds resistant to high temperatures made specifically for these applications.

-I have a friend who uses this technique a lot and has never had any problems, always if it applies with the necessary precautions but you have to do tests or have you explain.
+I have a friend who uses this technique a lot and has never had problems, always if you apply it with due care but you have to do some tests or get explained.

 How to make candy

-Wrap the blade or blades in the inconel and before closing the package insert in the blanks (holes in the cod, blade curvature) of the combustible material (paper, cotton, cigarette filters).
+Wrap the blade or blades in the inconel and before closing the package insert into the gaps (holes in the shank, blade curvature) of the combustible material (paper, cotton, cigarette filters).

-Close the candy very well, re-cutting the edges with the hammer so that it is airtight.
+Close the candy very well, beating the edges with the hammer so that it is airtight.

-With a wooden spatula, shape the inconel around the blade you inserted, sticking the blade well to minimize empty spasms.
+With a wooden spatula shape the inconel around the blade you have inserted by making the blade adhere well to minimize empty spazo.

-Reached the temp. take the weather and take the time off, pull the candy out of the oven, cut the edge of the inconel quickly and dip the blade in the oil (possibly hot).
+Reached the temp. of hardening and the established time, remove the candy from the oven, quickly cut the edge of the inconel and immerse the blade in the oil (possibly hot).

-Keep in mind that sticking the inconel to the blade (with the wooden instrument), on the one hand helps to limit any decarbonation of steel, but on the other it makes it difficult to extract the blade from the candy.
+Keep in mind that attaching the inconel to the blade (with the wooden tool), on the one hand helps to limit any decarburization of the steel, but on the other hand makes it difficult to extract the blade from the candy.

-For shutdown depends on what the steel requires or with tempering oil possibly hot 60 degrees C or even in the air but also this is a delicate but fundamental phase the container that must be wide to allow either the total horizontal or vertical immersion.
+For the shutdown depends on what requires the steel or with hardening oil possibly hot 60 ° C or even in the air but this is also a delicate but fundamental phase of the container that must be wide to allow either the total horizontal or vertical immersion.

-My advice is to do cold-bladed movement tests by switching from the cold oven to the container filled with water several times to understand the sensation (excluding heat).
+My advice is to do cold blade movement tests by passing from the cold oven to the container filled with water several times to understand the sensation (excluding heat).

-If you do the shutdown with air you can also not extract the blade from the Inconel but it is a different type of shutdown /heat shock and depends on the type of steel.
+If you do the shutdown with air you can also not extract the blade from the Inconel but it is a different type of shutdown / thermal shock and depends on the type of steel.

-If the inconel is very thin and very tight, you may dare to turn off the blade and candy together but I do not guarantee the good quality of the shutdown.
+If the inconel is very thin and very well adhered, you could venture to turn off the blade and candy together but I do not guarantee the good quality of the shutdown.

 Ps.
-In the water I unconsiglo because the thermal shock too abrupt can create the twisting of the blade especially on some steels.
+In water I do not recommend it because the too abrupt thermal shock can create the torsion of the blade especially on some steels.

 Pss.
-The landcoming is essential to do it at the right temperature that can be from 250 degrees C for about 1 hour and 1/2 and that you can do it using an oven from home but other steels require temperatures from 550 degrees C for about 1 hour and 1/2 and that therefore you have to use the temper oven or have 2.
+Tempering is essential to do it at the right temperature which can be from 250 ° C for about 1 hour and 1/2 and that you can do it using a home oven but other steels require temperatures from 550 ° C for about 1 hour and 1/2 and that therefore you must use the hardening oven or have 2.

-Again there are several theory about making the find right away or that you can do even the day after that nothing changes.
+Here too there are several theories about making the discovery immediately or that you can do even the day after nothing changes.

 Turning off in hot oil with candy

-You can not dip the knife inside the candy to harden it but you always have to extract it, otherwise there are points of the steel sheet that adhere to the blade and others do not.
+You can not immerse the knife inside the candy to harden it but you must always pull it out, otherwise there are points of the steel sheet that adhere to the blade and others do not.

 If you don’t, this creates a non-homogeneous cooling and you have a “spot” temper.

-The resulting blade is all hardened but not evenly, so before soaking in oil / water / etc. you have to pull the blade out of the sealed candy.
+The resulting blade is all hardened but not uniformly, so before immersing in oil / water / etc. you have to pull the blade out of the sealed candy.

-She’s not a simple worker since you have a glowing piece in your hand.
+It is not a simple operation since you have a glowing piece in your hand.

 Technique to extract the glowing knife from the candy

-- With a clamp, pull the blade out of the oven.
+- With pliers pull the blade out of the oven.

-- Take the scissors with your other hand and cut the inconel sheet at the bottom of the cod and open it for a few cm over the back of the cod.
+- Take the scissors with the other hand and cut the inconel sheet at the bottom of the shank and open it for a few cm above the back of the shank.

-- I support the scissors, and with the other pliers I phave the blade in the middle of the cod.
+- I support the scissors, and with the other pliers I grab the blade in the middle of the shank.

-- With free tongs, remove the blade from the candy and immediately cool down.
+- With free pliers remove the blade from the candy and immediately cool.

-- When you do the extraction pulls to extract but without making twisting movements otherwise you risk bending the blade.
+- When you do the extraction pull to extract but without making twisting movements otherwise you risk bending the blade.